bellrichm/WeeWX-MQTTSubscribe/README.md

     PYTHONPATH=$BIN_DIR python3 $USER_DIR/MQTTSubscribe.py simulate service --conf mqttsubscribe.template.conf
     ```

+  Additional information on running MQTTSubscribe in configuration mode can be found at this [wiki page](https://github.com/bellrichm/WeeWX-MQTTSubscribe/wiki/MQTTSubscribe-Configurator-Mode).

+  Additional information on running MQTTSubscribe in simulation mode can be found at this [wiki page](https://github.com/bellrichm/WeeWX-MQTTSubscribe/wiki/MQTTSubscribe-Simulator-mode).

 ### pip Install: Set driver to MQTTSubcribe

 If running as a driver,